A very educational program that will exceed your expectations. Highly recommended.

 Evening: At leisure.
 You are in the heart of downtown Montgomery near the Alabama River, approximately 2 blocks away.

 Activity note: Climb 1 flight of stairs to the Jefferson Davis House of the Confederacy; 1 flight of stairs to the second story with no elevator.
-Long periods of standing at the Rosa Parks Museum.
+Incline sidewalk leads to the Civil Rights Memorial.

 Breakfast: At the hotel.